cschotte/blog/content/tags/microsoft/_index.md

 ---
 title: "Microsoft"
-description: "Articles about Microsoft products, platforms, workplaces, program management, and technology."
+description: "Read Clemens Schotte's articles about Microsoft technologies and product development, including Azure Maps, developer tools, and the role of a Program Manager."
 ---